silverstripe/silverstripe-framework/docs/en/installation/nginx.md

 # Nginx

-These instructions are also covered in less detail on the [Nginx Wiki](http://wiki.nginx.org/SilverStripe).
+These instructions are also covered on the
+[Nginx Wiki](http://wiki.nginx.org/SilverStripe).

 The prerequisite is that you have already installed Nginx and you are